joplin/gsoc/readme.md

 ## Instructions for contributors

 Contributors wishing to participate in Summer of Code must realize, that this is an important professional opportunity.
 You will be required to produce applicable and readable code for Joplin in 3 months.
-Your mentors, will dedicate a portion of their time to mentoring you.
+Your mentors will dedicate a portion of their time to mentoring you.
 Therefore, we seek candidates who are committed to helping Joplin and its community long-term and are willing to both do quality work, and be proactive in communicating with your mentor(s).

 You don't have to be a proven developer - in fact, this whole program is meant to facilitate joining Joplin and other Open Source communities.
-However, experience in coding and/or experience with the above mentioned programming languages and the applications is welcome.
+However, experience in coding and/or experience with the above-mentioned programming languages and applications is welcome.

 You should start learning the components that you plan on working on before the start date.
 Support can be found in the forum and on our dedicated discourse channel.
 You should plan to communicate with your team several times per week, and formally report progress and plans weekly.
 You are free to choose the format, it can be a sophisticated online document or simple continuous blog on GitHub.